Chassis & Suspension

 2006 - 2007 driveline & suspension upgrade installation photos (PDF)

-Editorial Comment: Why not just switch to a coilover setup?
-Isn't that better than a conventional spring/damper arrangement, anyway?
+Editorial Comment: What about switching to a coilover setup?
+Isn't that better than a conventional spring/damper arrangement?
 Yes, for a chassis that was designed to accommodate coilovers and has been adequately reinforced to support them.
-However, after weighing all the advantages and disadvantages of switching to a coilover suspension for the SN95 platform, I elected to stay with an upgraded rendition of the factory architecture.
-Considering the relatively obvious fact that a coilover suspension would have been less expensive to produce than the OEM setup, I believe Ford also concluded that the overall disadvantages of a coilover arrangement for the SN95 outweighed the advantages.
-By the same token, many SN95 owners have switched to coilovers, and many - although not all - of those folks say they have been satisfied with their results.
+However, after weighing all the advantages and disadvantages of changing a New Edge platform to a coilover suspension, I elected to stick with an upgraded rendition of the factory architecture.
+Considering the reasonably obvious fact that a coilover suspension would have been less expensive to produce than the OEM setup, I think Ford also must have concluded that the overall disadvantages of a coilover arrangement for the SN95 outweighed the advantages.
+By the same token, many New Edge Cobra owners have switched to coilovers, and many - although not all - of those folks say they have been satisfied with their results.

-In the final analysis, the call is yours, but fact that the SN95's strut towers were neither engineered nor constructed to bear the full burden of supporting the car's weight should be apparent to even the most casual observer.
-And the addition of a strut tower brace simply cannot compensate for the structural inadequacies of those towers.
-Beyond this drawback, all sleeved coilover kits further compromise suspension reliability, and the only kits for the SN95 of which I'm aware that do not rely on sleeves are the KW Variant kits, which can set you back up to four grand.
-This is CONSIDERABLY more than a pair of comparable struts and your choice of performance springs would run, which gives me pause.
-Could it be that KW, like most manufacturers possesses no corporate compunctions whatsoever with respect to charging whatever the market will bear?
-Perhaps.
-Mere speculation.
+In the final analysis, the call is yours, but fact that the SN95's strut and shock towers were neither engineered nor constructed to bear the full burden of supporting the car's weight should be apparent to even the most casual observer.
+And the addition of braces simply cannot compensate for the structural inadequacies of those towers.
+Beyond this drawback, all sleeved coilover kits further compromise suspension reliability, and the only kits for the SN95 of which I'm aware that do not rely on sleeves are the Kenny Brown kits, which START at about $2700 and the KW Variant kits, which can set you back up to four grand.
+This is CONSIDERABLY more than a pair of comparable struts and your choice of performance springs would run, and you'll still need to beef up the towers, which will cost another bundle if you're not prepared to tackle the welding yourself.

 IRS Subframe Bolts

-To expedite assembly, the Ford factory had used 12mm, rather than the correct 14mm, bolts to secure the front of my Cobra's IRS subframe to its chassis.
-(No, 9/16" bolts are NOT the correct size, either.
-They're close to the right size, but a little too large, so you'll probably need a BFH to force them in - or out.
+To expedite assembly, the Ford factory used 12mm, rather than the correct 14mm, bolts to secure the front of the IRS subframes to the chassis of most Cobras.
+(FYI, 9/16" bolts are NOT the correct size, either.
+Those are close to the right size, but a little too large, so they generally require a BFH to force them in - or out.
 All fasteners on the car are metric.)
-When folks began complaining about their IRS cradles shifting around because of the slop, Maximum Motorsports added 14mm bolts and nuts to their offerings to remedy the problem.
+When folks began complaining about their IRS cradles shifting around because of the slop created by the small bolts, Maximum Motorsports made the proper 14mm bolts and nuts available to remedy the problem.
 I swapped out my 12mm OEM bolts for the MM 14's while reinstalling the IRS cradle, after completing the 2006 - 2007 IRS upgrades.
 The 14mm hardware is shown on the left in the photo below.
 A pair of MM low profile rear IRS subframe bolts are depicted at the right.

 Poly Motor Mounts